 Member-at-large

-Dr. Jordan has over 12 years of experience as a clinician, educator, and researcher.
+Dr. Jordan has more than 12 years of experience as a clinician, educator, and researcher.
 He is an Assistant Professor & Coordinator of the Acute Care PNP Specialty Track at the University of Alabama at Birmingham and a practicing PNP in the Pediatric ICU at Children’s of Alabama.
 In addition to teaching and clinical practice, Dr. Jordan conducts research on the prevention, diagnosis, and management of pediatric neurologic injury.
 He has served as Co-Chair of the Acute SIG and as a member of the inaugural DEI Committee of NAPNAP.
 He is honored to continue his service with NAPNAP.

 Dawn Mason, MSN, PMHNP-BC, PMHS, CPNP-PC